-Two hour lectures and two hours laboratory per week.
+Two hour lectures and four hours laboratory per week.

 The study of the flowering plant, its form, structure and physiology.

-A brief study of the life history of certain types repre-

-senting the main divisions of the vegetable kingdom.
+A brief study of the life history of certain types representing the main divisions of the vegetable kingdom.

 Intro. c.
-Course for Students of Honours Chemistry
+Course for Students of Chemistry and Pharmacy

-Two lectures and two hours laboratory work throughout one session.
+Two lectures and four hours laboratory work throughout one session.
+Lectures, 11 a.m.
+Mondays and Thursdays.
+Laboratory, 2 to 4 p.m.
+Thursdays, 10 a.m. to 12 (noon) Fridays.
 This course follows the general line of the syllabus given under Intro. a, but special attention is paid to the chemical problem of plant physiology and to methods for the study of micro-organisms which have bearing upon industrial applications of fermentation processes.

-F1.
+Fi.
 Final Course: Botany